-There are several definitions of an interview given by various people.
+Several definitions of an interview given by various people

 An interview is a verbal interchange, often face-to-face, through telephone may be used, in which an interviewer tries to elicit info, beliefs or opinions from another person.

 An interview involves interviewer reading questions to respondents and recording their answers.